The New York City Inline Skating Guide

 - Speedskaters Curb

-Cars do mistakenly — and not so mistakenly — use the loop road when it's officially closed, and ambulances, police cars, and park vehicles may appear at any time, so always keep your eyes and ears open.
+However, cars do mistakenly — and not so mistakenly — use the loop road when it's officially closed.
+Furthermore, ambulances, police cars, park vehicles, and event vehicles may appear at any time, so keep your eyes and ears open.

 The Loop